 Fostering the spread and maintenance of liberal democracy, with its focus on individual human rights and freedoms, as opposed to illiberal democracy, which among other things, has no power to contain warmongers.

-There lies in wait a massive global force of citizens already dedicated to changing and/or eliminating the many facets of behavior that foster war, a global army ready to be united to achieve what until now has been unachievable: an international peace treaty that has teeth.
+There lies in wait a massive global force of citizens already dedicated to changing and/or eliminating the many facets of behavior that foster wars, including civil wars, a global army ready to be united to achieve what until now has been unachievable: an international peace treaty that has teeth.

 A Word About PEP’s Goal and the Danger of Distraction